New Jersey EV incentives, tax credits and rebates

 a car driving on a road toward a sunset

 New Jersey lives up to its “Garden State” nickname by offering generous incentives to go green.
-From zero sales tax to a $4,000 credit on EV purchases made in late summer, New Jersey has a lot to offer eco-conscious residents in addition to the existing federal grants.
+From halved sales tax to a $4,000 credit on EV purchases made in late summer, New Jersey has a lot to offer eco-conscious residents in addition to the existing federal grants.

 So let’s break it all down and determine roughly how much you can save buying an EV — and installing a charger at home — in The Garden State.